Aboalayoun/Aboalayoun/README.md

 ## 🎓 About Me

 🎯 **Frontend Developer** passionate about creating engaging web experiences

-📚 **1st Year Student** at Faculty of Computers & Artificial Intelligence - Assiut National University
+💾 **Learned Supabase Integration** through building a comprehensive learning platform (Masar X) - mastering database operations, authentication, file storage, and real-time features

 🌟 Currently exploring the fascinating world of web development and AI

 💡 Always eager to learn new technologies and improve my skills

 ---